 How to get to Limone sul Garda

-The closest airports to Lake Garda are the ones in Verona, Milano, and Venice.
+The closest airports to Lake Garda are the ones in Verona, Milan, and Venice.
 Regardless of which one you land on, you’ll need to either drive or take public transportation to reach the lake.

 Limone sul Garda is located in the northern part of Lake Garda and you can get there by:

 - car: Roads are in good condition, but there are some very narrow portions on the way to Limone.
 If you don’t mind this, then renting a car to visit the town is a good idea.
 Just be aware that finding a parking spot is not the easiest.

 - bus: While traveling by bus in this region can often be confusing and take a bit of time, it is still a good way to reach the towns on the shores of Lake Garda.
 To get to Limone you can ride bus LN027 connecting Desenzano to Riva Del Garda.
 However, be aware that the journey leg between Desenzano and Salo is actually done by another bus: R-204 line.
 You can find out more information about the route here. another option is the S202 line leaving from Brescia.

 - boat: Limone is connected to Sirmione, Riva, and Malcesine by boat.
 From Sirmione, you can even take a fast boat to Limone.

 Best time to visit Limone, Lake Garda

 Lake Garda (and implicitly Limone) is a lovely destination from spring until fall.
 If you don’t plan to swim, then I’d suggest you avoid visiting in summer when the small town can get very crowded and the temperatures are highest.

 I visited Limone in mid-June and I found the weather pretty ok, albeit it rained for a bit during my time there.
 I didn’t try swimming as I knew the water would be too cold for me.